simonegiacomello/functional_alpha_transformations/README.md

-# Functional $\alpha$-transformations for the statistical analysis of density functions: comparison with the log-ratio approach.
+# Functional $\alpha$-transformations for the statistical analysis of density functions

 ## Abstract
 The well established Aitchison geometry and the log-ratio approach are considered to be the baseline theory to deal with Compositional Data.